-Finding literature
+Finding The good sources literature

 The library provides access to a great deal of databases.
 It is possible to find business information, country and market information, information about regulations (law) and different types of article databases.

 You find the database selection at the library webpage > 'E-resources'